Dr. WHO copyright BBC TV |

 The hardback was first published by FREDERICK MULLER in 1964, but it's the paperback edition issued the following year that, to me, is the definitive edition - cover-wise at least.
 When TARGET reprinted the paperback in the '70s, they ignored the interior illustrations by PETER ARCHER from the Armada edition and instead opted for the original ARNOLD SCHWARTZMAN ones from the Frederick Muller hardback.
 And guess what?
 This 'exciting adventure' is still available from BBC BOOKS.
 It's well-worth reading.

-(Update: I later managed to obtain an undamaged copy of the Armada paperback, but still kept the other one.
-Yes, Melvin, that means I now have two of them.)
+(Update: I later managed to obtain an undamaged copy of the Armada paperback, but retained the other one.
+[Yes, Melvin, that means I now have two of them.]
+The scans of its covers in this post are from the undamaged book.)

 2 comments: